juanantoniofm/greaper/README.md

 # Bugs, Improvements, etc

+- be able to specify a `-f,--follow` param to behave like `tail -f`
 - use proper regex in the grepit prefilter, instead of plain string matching
 - being able to cat/tail logs into the script.
-- be able to specify a `-f,--follow` param to behave like `tail -f`
 - multiple input files specified in the command line (that will trigger multiple producers, and follow some order)
-- if no query values are specified, but there is a -q flag, show the available fields
 - for cm sync logs, take the "Enqueue sync request <tokens>" and use a consumer to detect it, and print aditional tracking info for it.
 - be able to specify a format string instead of a simple list of fields
-- include more than one -g or -ng in the same command line
-	- right now, we can already do it, but is in "OR" mode, not in "AND"

 ## Proposed use cases: